 The valuation of cash and cash equivalents is at nominal value and comprises the following:

-Diversification means there is no concentration of credit risk with regard to receivables from deliveries and services.
+Diversification means there is no concentration of credit risk with regard to accounts receivable.
 The other receivables mainly result from credit from welfare institutions and from government bodies (VAT, Directorate General of Customs).

-The prepayments and accrued income are comprised of revenues not yet received as well as costs paid in advance.
+The accrued income is comprised of revenues not yet received as well as costs paid in advance.
 The increase compared to the prior year primarily results from the still outstanding «Schoggi Law» payments, which were also higher year on year due to larger price differences in the market.

 |TCHF||Property, plant 1||Equipment, warehouse equipment, fixed equipment||Machines, production appliances, furnishings||Office equipment, |

 |Change in scope of consolidation 4||3,543||148||3,766||7||1||0||7,465|